This page is a plain-English overview for families. It’s not legal advice.

 If you’re unsure about your specific situation, consider getting independent advice.

-Quick summary (England): Parents have a legal duty to ensure their child receives an efficient, full-time education suitable to age, ability, aptitude and any special educational needs, either by attending school or otherwise.
-Local authorities can make enquiries if it appears a child may not be receiving a suitable education, and can use formal steps (including a School Attendance Order) if concerns aren’t resolved.
+Quick summary (England): Parents have a legal duty to ensure their child receives an efficient, full-time education suitable to age, ability, aptitude and any special educational needs, either by attendance at school or otherwise.

 The legal starting point in England